Mimi Berdal

 Mimi Kristine Berdal (born 15 June 1959) is a Norwegian lawyer and businessperson.

-A lawyer by profession, she graduated as cand.jur.
+A lawyer by profession, she graduated as cand. jur.
 (Candidate of Law) from the University of Oslo in 1987.
-She was a research assistant from 1985 to 1986, worked for Total from 1989 and as a lawyer from 1990.
+She was a research assistant from 1985 to 1986, worked for Total from 1989 and worked as a lawyer from 1990.

+Achievement

 She chaired the board of directors of Stabæk Fotball from 2005 to 2009, became chair of Rec in 2013, has chaired Rocksource and Infratek, and is a member of the board of Itera, Synnøve Finden, Q-Free and Gassco and a former member of the board of Norsk Rikstoto and Øvrevoll Galopp.
-She has been recognized as having most board memberships of all women in Norway, with approximately 90 in total.
+She has been recognised as having the most board memberships of all women in Norway, with approximately 90.